 - Primary competition and why your technology will win

-- Potential licensees (existing companies) or potential for
+- Potential licensees (existing companies) or potential for start-up

 - If regulatory approvals are required, describe

 - Additional remaining market barriers or development needed for commercialization, if all of the aims are successfully met.